Monday, January 26, 2026

 We usually don't give much thought when it comes to background applications.
 That is until our Zoom meeting goes glitchy or we receive a error.

-You can select which apps/tasks can be turned off.
+You can select which apps/tasks can initially run startup.
 Simply click on the Start Menu.

 Any other apps you could turn off to reduce processor time/load.